 The Thailand Philharmonic Orchestra makes its performing home at the stunning 2000-seat Prince Mahidol Hall on the campus of the College of Music, Mahidol University in Salaya.
 The hall is situated in lush green surroundings, away from the bustle of the city, where concertgoers can enjoy the quiet gardens and sculpture of the music campus.
 The orchestra performs over sixty concerts a year in this hall, and regularly performs special-event concerts in other locations throughout Bangkok.

 The orchestra’s first international appearance occurred in October 2009 when the Japanese Association of Orchestras extended the invitation to perform at the Asian Orchestra Festival in the Tokyo Opera City Concert Hall.
 TPO has continued to maintain an international presence with concerts in Japan, New Zealand,Laos, Myanmar, and most recently Malaysia.

-On September 29, 2010, TPO had the distinct honor to give a command performance for HM King Bhumibol Adulyadej and HRH Princess Maha Chakri Sirindhorn at the Royal Medical College Auditorium, Siriraj Hospital.
+The Thailand Philharmonic Orchestra is honored to have performed for several important Thai and international dignitaries.
+Most notably, on 29 September 2010, the Thailand Philharmonic Orchestra had the distinct honor to give a command performance for His Majesty King Bhumibol Adulyadej and Her Royal Highness Princess Maha Chakri Sirindhorn at the Royal Medical College Auditorium at Siriraj Hospital.
 In the concert the TPO paid tribute to His Majesty’s considerable musical talent.